 Health Inspector Schools and Courses

 Health inspectors examine construction sites, residential areas and food-service facilities to ensure compliance with local, state and federal health regulations.
 Find out about training requirements as well as certification options.
-Schools offering Epidemiology degrees can also be found in these popular choices.
+Schools offering Community Health Education & Advocacy degrees can also be found in these popular choices.

 What Level of Education Is Required for Health Inspectors?